 1/4 cup chopped dark chocolate (I used part of an Endangered Species Supreme Dark Chocolate bar, 72% cocoa)

-1/4 cup Sunbutter (I use the all-natural one with sunflower seeds as the only ingredient; you could also use any other natural nut butter if food sensitivities aren't an issue)
+1/4 cup Sunbutter (I like the all-natural one with sunflower seeds as the only ingredient)

 2 tsp vanilla extract